gavinmcfarland/mole/README.md

 ## Theme

 Below is trival example of theme data being defined.
-It can be  accessed within `models` and `templates` by referencig the corrosponding property name.
+It can be  accessed within `models` and `templates` by referencig the corresponding property name.
 For example `color.red` will return `#FF0000`.

 ```js
 export default {